jewelsjacobs/jewelsjacobs.github.io/source/getting-started/index.markdown

  {% imgcap /images/Sublime_Text_Logo.png Sublime Text %}

- You can uninstall this afterwords since its a trial copy.

-Install your new stuff
+Then install your new stuff.

 ## Setting Up Your Application Environment